LiaScript/docs/README.md

 #### `PieChart`(s)

     --{{0}}--
-The default behavior for the Table below, would be to represent it as a bar-chart.
+The default behavior for the table below would be to represent it as a barchart.
-But, you can enforce the usage of pie charts, simply by adding the attribute `piechart` into the HTML comment, directly above the table:
+However, you can enforce the usage of pie charts simply by adding the attribute `piechart` into the HTML comment directly above the table:

 ```markdown
 <!-- data-type="PieChart" -->